TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 488,734 videos
+* Total videos: 490,861 videos
-* Total videos found that match keywords: 33,255 videos
+* Total videos found that match keywords: 33,414 videos
-  * Total unprocessed videos: 1 video
+  * Total unprocessed videos: 160 videos
 * Total videos found that are processed and marked: 3,329 videos
   * Information Collection: 2,183 videos
   * Non-Giftcard Robux Giveaways: 958 videos